Mobility scooters are a great way for seniors to get around, but safety should always come first.

 Practice Makes Perfect With an Outdoor Mobility Scooter

-This includes paying attention to the scooter’s turning radius, its acceleration capabilities, top speed, and nuances in handling.
+Understand your scooter’s turning radius, its acceleration capabilities, top speed, and nuances in handling.
 Take your scooter for a spin through a safe area like an empty parking lot or other empty open spaces.

 Start slow!
 Don’t take your scooter out of your comfort zone.
 Maintaining a slow and controlled approach to scooter riding is your safest bet when learning how to first ride it.

 You may also want to become familiar with some of the specific features and modes that your mobility scooter has.
 Things like freewheel mode and push-too-fast mode can make your scooter safer and more functional.